Matarta: Parallels in other religions

 In the Nag Hammadi library, the Coptic Apocalypse of Paul describes an ascent through the seven lower heavens, which are guarded by various angels inflicting punishments on sinners.
-Heavenly "toll collectors" are mentioned in the First Apocalypse of James (33,2-27), as well as angels torturing the soul in the Book of Thomas (141,36-39) and Pistis Sophia.
+Heavenly "toll collectors" are mentioned in the First Apocalypse of James (33,2-27), which mentions "three detainers who carry off souls by theft," as well as angels torturing the soul in the Book of Thomas the Contender (141,36-39) and Pistis Sophia.

+In Zostrianos, a Sethian text in the Nag Hammadi library, the Aeonic Copies form a lower realm or purgatory containing the orbiting planets and probably also the fixed stars.